jmcob/jmcob/README.md

 -->

-- I'm working at Geosoft (near Bordeaux)
+- I'm working for Geosoft (near Bordeaux)

-- 🌱 I’m currently improving my vue skills with https://www.uneparole.love
+- 🌱 I’m currently improving my vue skills with https://www.uneparole.love and other personal projects for the Church

 - I'm loving VitePress right now